ab604/lung-global-supplement/README.md

 ## Functional analysis with g:Profiler

-Functional enrichment analysis used g:Profiler \[[8](#ref-kolberg2020)\]
-using default settings for homo sapiens modified to exclude GO electronic annotations.
+Functional enrichment analysis used g:Profiler \[[8](#ref-kolberg2020)\] using G:OSt `multi_query` in default settings for homo sapiens modified to exclude GO electronic annotations.
 Gene ids were used as inputs for DEGs and protein ids for DEPs.

-Tables S16-23 contain the g:Profiler outputs.
+We used four lists as inputs to the multiple query setting for G:OSt for comparing NSCLC subtypes for DEGs filtered at thresholds 5% FDR and logFC 1.5 and DEPs filtered p-val 5% and logFC 1 for protein expression.
+The identifiers for each list are `LUAD Genes`: LUAD DEGs, `LUAD Proteins`: LUAD DEPs, `LUSC Genes` : LUSC DEGs, `LUSC Proteins`: LUSC DEPs.

+The four lists for comparison of NSCLC subtypes with PBMC were NSCLC DEGs filtered at 1% FDR and logFC 1.5 and NSCLC DEPs 5% FDR and logFC of 1 for NAT comparison.
+The list identifiers are as for NSCLC subtype comparison.

+Table S16 contain the g:Profiler outputs for the NSCLC comparisons and Table S17 the NSCLC and PBMC/NAT comparisons.

 <div id="tbl-gprofiler">